Cohomological DT invariants from localization: Introduction

-where the product ranges over rays $l$ with increasing slope.
-The attractor invariants $\Omega_{\ast,d}$ defined in \cite{MP20} are special instances of $\Omega_{\theta,d}$ for $\theta$ a small generic deformation of the self-stability (or attractor) condition $\langle \cdot,d\rangle$, subject to the constraint $\theta(d)=0$.
-The attractor invariants correspond with initial data of the stability scattering diagram introduced in \cite{bridgeland2016scattering}, and one can extract from them all the DT invariants using the recently proven attractor and flow tree formula, see \cite{Mozgovoy:2021iwz} and \cite{Arguz:2021zpx}.
+Here $\mathbb{L}^{1/2}$ denotes the square root of the Tate motive, $Exp$ denotes the plethystic exponential defined in \cite[eq 6]{DavMein}, and the product ranges over rays $l$ with increasing slope.
+Denoting by $\langle\cdot,\cdot\rangle$ the anti-symmetrized Euler form of the quiver introduced below, the attractor invariants $\Omega_{\ast,d}$ defined in \cite[sec.
+3.6]{MP20} are special instances of $\Omega_{\theta,d}$ for $\theta$ a small generic deformation of the self-stability (or attractor) condition $\langle \cdot,d\rangle$, subject to the constraint $\theta(d)=0$.
+The attractor invariants correspond with initial data of the stability scattering diagram introduced in \cite{bridgeland2016scattering}, and one can extract from them all the DT invariants using the recently proven attractor and flow tree formulas, see \cite{Mozgovoy:2021iwz} and \cite{Arguz:2021zpx}.
 We denote by $\Omega_\theta(x):=\sum_d\Omega_{\theta,d}x^d$ and $\Omega_\ast(x):=\sum_d\Omega_{\ast,d}x^d$ the corresponding generating series.
 These series are in general hard to compute, and there is to our knowledge no general closed formula unless $X$ has no compact divisors.

 One way to compute these BPS invariants is to consider $i$-cyclic representations, \ie representations with a vector generating the whole representation at the node $i$.
 Equivalently, one considers DT invariants for the framed quiver with potential $(Q_i,W)$ (with a single framing node $\infty$ and a single framing arrow $f:\infty\to i$) in the non-commutative stability chamber.
-The generating series of motivic framed invariants $Z_i(x)$ is related to the generating series of unframed invariants $\mathcal{A}(x)$ by a wall crossing formula \cite{Mor11,Moz11},
+Defining the automorphisms $S_{\pm i}(x^d)=\mathbb{L}^{\pm d_i/2}x^d$, the generating series of cohomological framed invariants $Z_i(x)$ is related to the generating series of unframed invariants $\mathcal{A}(x)$ by a wall crossing formula \cite{Mor11,Moz11},